SelGo/JustJava/README.md

 Usage

+User inputs name.
+Then user selects additional choices (if any) for his/her coffee.
-User selects a quantity and presses the order button to see the total price
+Then he/she selects a quantity and finally hits the order button where a summary of the order is displayed.

 To run the app go to bin folder and install the JustJava.apk file to your Android device.